Cheney HomesteadDirections and hours on home page

 Society.
 Open 1 to 4 the second Sunday of each month except holidays, and also by appointment and for special events.

-For additional historical information on the Cheney Homestead, please click here to read an article in the "Reprints" section of this web site.
+For additional historical information on the Cheney Homestead, click here to read an article in the "Reprints" section of this web site.